 - Hospice – Hospice CNAs not only provide palliative care for their patients, but also offer emotional support to their family members.
 They can sometimes work in facilities or go to patients’ homes.
 This can be a tough job for when the patient passes away, but it can be rewarding knowing you provided comforting care during their time in hospice.

-- Correctional institutions – This job is very similar to working in a long-term facility.
-CNAs still work under the supervision of a certified nurse and provide helping with self-care tasks, such as feeding and dressing, taking vital signs, and documenting the inmate’s history as their primary caregiver.
+- Correctional institutions – This job is similar to working in a long-term facility.
+CNAs still work under the supervision of a certified nurse and provide help with self-care tasks, such as feeding and dressing, taking vital signs and documenting the inmate’s history as their primary caregiver.